Shoeburyness High School

 Shoeburyness High School is a coeducational secondary academy school in Southend-on-Sea, Essex.
 The school is larger than the average sized secondary academy, with almost 1800 students on roll.
 275 of the enrolled students are in the sixth form.
+The school itself is on the Delaware Estate, having a back entrance on Delaware Rd and serves North Shoebury's other estates, collectively known as the 'Asda Estate'.

 History

 Shoeburyness High School gained Technology College status in September 1999.
 As part of the plan, a CAD/CAM Centre was developed.

 The school gained Leading Space Education School status in September 2008, and has since implemented a number of space-themed projects in Science, including the Year 8 Space Academy course and outreach work with local primary schools.

 The school became an academy in December 2011.

 The school is part of a local academy trust, SECAT, based at SECAT House, Caulfield Road, Shoeburyness.

 Academics

 In Key Stage 3 pupils are taught Art, Design and Technology, Drama, English, French, Geography, History, ICT, Maths, Music, Physical Education, Religious Education, Science and SCOPE (PSHE).
 In Key Stage 4 pupils then study English, Maths and Science as their three core GCSE subjects and others which can be chosen as their options (GCSEs and BTECs are available).

 The school has a Sixth Form with a curriculum including both A-Level and vocational courses.
 The Sixth Form offers a range of subjects including Business Studies, Film Studies, Performing Arts, Media Studies, History, Geography, English, Maths, Physics, Chemistry, Biology, IT, Music Technology among others.